-Social Emotional Learning is a process more and more schools are utilizing to meet the emotional needs of all students.
+Social-emotional learning in the classroom is a process more and more schools are utilizing to meet the emotional needs of all students.
 In an era of increased school violence, rapidly advancing technology and escalating academic and social needs of students, it’s more apparent than ever that we need to be focusing on the emotional well-being of our students and staff.

 The arts have a natural connection to the SEL approach.
 The arts – including visual art, music, theater, dance and media arts – are an access point for many learners.
 All humans make connections to their world and express their understanding of the world in and through the arts in some capacity.